nickjackolaisen/BusinessInitiaitive/_posts/sole proprietorship/2024-03-18-what_is_a_sole_proprietorship.md

 Being that there’s no real business entity in the first place, you’re personally responsible for everything in the business, for better or worse.

-This actually makes operating the business much easier since you don’t have to answer to anybody so long as you’re doing the right thing.
+This makes operating the business much easier since you don’t have to answer to anybody so long as you’re doing the right thing.

 You can hire employees in a Sole Proprietorship by completing special paperwork and acquiring an EIN (Employer Identification Number).
 <a id="protection">

-If you are serisously considering hiring employees, you should look into upgrading to an LLC.
+If you are seriously considering hiring employees, you should look into upgrading to an LLC.

 This may be a better route because LLCs see employees as business expenses (a.k.a.
 Tax write-offs).